cloudmesh-community/book/chapters/class/e516-definition.md

 : We need to be able to deal with technology Leaps

-Rapid evolution (L)

-: We notice that in our field technology changes take place almost every 6 month

 Learning Willingness (L)

 : We need to constantly learn to keep up as technology changes every 6 month